NicMcPhee/web-sockets-example/DEPLOYMENT.md

 - To build and start your server, run `docker-compose up -d`
   - The `-d` means detached and you can then run `docker-compose logs` to see the output at any time.
   - To stop the containers, run `docker-compose stop`
+  - This is going to take a while.
+You're downloading 3/8ths of the Internet, and building everything on a fairly lightweight machine.
+You shouldn't have to do this all that often, but using a higher tier (i.e., more expensive) droplet will speed the process up.

 ## Common tasks